worldamazing/plan/README.md

 - **Engage on GitHub**: Visit the [discussion board](https://github.com/whomanatee/plan/discussions), star this repo, or follow [@whomanatee](https://github.com/whomanatee) on GitHub.
 Creating a GitHub account is 100% free and requires no prior knowledge using [distributed control software](https://simple.wikipedia.org/wiki/Distributed_revision_control) like git.

 ## A Quick Note
 > As you explore this documentation, you may encounter references to *whomanatee*, a proposed name for the GI.
 This name, like every part of the plan, is open to change as the vision evolves through collective input.
-The documentation was crafted with support from ChatGPT-4o, a tool that helped refine the ideas and structure of the plan, but the heart of the vision comes from humanity.
 >
 > You are encouraged to explore, contribute, and help refine the ideas presented.
 Visit the [**overview**](docs/overview.md) to begin or browse other sections for more insight.
 If you notice areas for refinement, or if you have feedback to offer, you can submit suggestions via the [discussion board](https://github.com/whomanatee/plan/discussions) or email human@whomanatee.org.
->
-> If you'd like to delve even deeper into the documentation, feel free to look around the [/docs](/docs) folder for additional docs that are a work-in-progress.
-Though the basic ideas are highlighted in these other documents, they could use some refinement and expansion.
-For example, the [World Pizza Party Organizer](/docs/job/pizza-party-organizer.md) position might be a fun and informative place to start, the [case studies](/docs/case-study) to get an idea of how lives will change under the GI, or the [join](/docs/join) section to see how everyone has a place within the GI no matter your experience or past.
 >
 > Together, we can build a world defined by peace, prosperity, harmony, and joy for all.